The Pairing-Hamiltonian property in graph prisms: Introduction

-Given a graph $G$, the \emph{prism operator} $\mathcal{P}(G)$ consists of two copies $G_1$ and $G_2$ of $G$ with the same vertex labelling as in $G$, and an edge between the vertices having the same label.
-Note that $\mathcal{P}(G)=G \Box K_2$, the Cartesian product of $G$ with $K_2$.
+Given a graph $G$, the \emph{prism operator} $\mathcal{P}(G) =G \Box K_2$ is the Cartesian product of $G$ with $K_2$.
+Note that it consists of two copies $G_1$ and $G_2$ of $G$ with the same vertex labelling as in $G$, and an edge between the vertices having the same label.
+Throughout the paper, we refer to these subgraphs, $G_1$ and $G_2$, as the main copies of $G$ in $\mathcal{P}(G)$.
 The result of a single application of the operator is usually called the \emph{prism graph} $\mathcal{P}(G)$ of $G$ (see \cite{PrismGraphs}), and repeated applications shall be denoted by powers, with $\mathcal{P}^k(G)$ being the prism graph of $\mathcal{P}^{k-1}(G)$.
 If needed we shall assume that $\mathcal{P}^0(G)=G$.

 It is worth noting that for $d\geq 2$, $\mathcal{Q}_d=\mathcal{P}^{d-2}(Q_2)$.
-Hence, Theorem \ref{fink} is equivalent to saying that for each $k>0$, $\mathcal{P}^k(\mathcal{Q}_2)$ admits the PH-property.
+Hence, Theorem \ref{fink} is equivalent to saying that for each $k\geq 0$, $\mathcal{P}^k(\mathcal{Q}_2)$ admits the PH-property.
 One might wonder whether it is possible to replace $\mathcal{Q}_2$ with some other initial graph.
 The main contribution of this paper is Theorem \ref{GK2}, which generalises Theorem \ref{fink}.
-We obtain a much larger class of graphs with the PH-property by proving that for every graph $G$ having the PH-property, the graph $\mathcal{P}^k(G)$ has the PH-property for each $k\geq0$.
+We obtain a much larger class of graphs with the PH-property by proving that for every graph $G$ having the PH-property, the graph $\mathcal{P}^k(G)$ has the PH-property for each $k\ge 0$.
 Hence, Kreweras' Conjecture, and therefore Theorem \ref{fink}, turn out to be special consequences of Theorem \ref{GK2} obtained starting from $G=\mathcal{Q}_2$, which is trivially PH.

 Other results on this topic, dealing with the Cartesian product of graphs, were also obtained in \cite{AAAHST} and \cite{GauZer}.
 In particular, we state the following theorem which shall be needed in Section \ref{sec:iteratedproducts}.